ControlledChaos/post-and-page-builder/readme.txt

 The Post and Page Builder is an intuitive drag and drop editor plugin and the easiest way to create and edit pages for any theme.
 Whether you are new to WordPress or consider yourself a pro, BoldGrid solutions will make your WordPress life better.
 Stop dealing with site-breaking shortcodes and theme restricted editors.
 You are going to love just how fast and easily you can create beautiful websites now.

-Try out the [BoldGrid demo](https://www.boldgrid.com/demo/) to see for yourself!
+Try out the [BoldGrid Demo](https://www.boldgrid.com/central/get-it-now?redirect_url=wp-admin%2Fpost-new.php%3Fpost_type%3Dpage&plugins=post-and-page-builder) on Cloud WordPress to see for yourself!

 [youtube https://youtu.be/QoIb7OhV9ys?rel=0]

 = Features =

-* Drag and Drop editing
+- **Drag and Drop editing** Create simple or complex layouts with our unique editing experience
-* Full width, column and row based layouts
-* Dozens of predefined layouts to work from
+- **BoldGrid Blocks** Hundreds of professional layout designs to work from
-* Save and reuse Block designs
-* Save and reuse full page layouts
-* 100% Mobile-friendly - responsive layouts
-* Image Filters
-* Animations
-* Google fonts
+- **100% Mobile-friendly** Responsive layouts and controls to change the design per device
+- **Google fonts** Change font family, font size, font color, letter spacing, line height and more
+- **Theme compatibility** Our WordPress Page Builder is designed to work with any WordPress Theme
-* Background images, patterns, and colors
+- **Custom Backgrounds** Add background images, gradient backgrounds, patterns, overlays, and background colors
-* Page Gradients
-* Google Maps
-* Parallax Scroll Effect
-* Image Editor
-* Font Awesome Icons
-* Input for custom CSS classes
-* Bootstrap Grid
-* Clean, simple markup
-* No need for Shortcodes!
-* Growing Community and knowledge base
+- **Fast and Free Support** Growing Community and knowledge base
+- **Animations** Add effects as the user scrolls down the page with Animate.css or background parallax scroll effects
+- **Advanced Controls** Add margin, padding, box shadows, borders, alignment and more to almost any element
+- **Bootstrap Grid** Drag and drop controls for bootstrap rows and columns elements
+- **Add Custom CSS classes** Complete control over any element
+- **Clean, simple markup** Easily create a professionally coded template without experience
+- **Google Maps** Embed and customize maps into your post or page
+- **Web Components** High quality reusable and customizable HTML elements
+- **Font Awesome Icons** Insert and customize any Font Awesome icons
+- **CSS Grid** Full width, column and row based layouts
+- **Image Editing** Apply image filters and automatically crop images
+- **Button Designs** Fully customizable button designs
+- **Custom Post Types** Save and reuse full page layouts or BoldGrid Block designs
+- **WordPress Editor Integration** Integrated into TinyMCE so you can keep the same workflow
+- **No need for Shortcodes!** Faster page loads by saving your custom HTML5 elements

 Additional Features when used with other BoldGrid plugins: